-For me, there is something just as mystical and attractive about the north east.
+For me, there is something just as mystical and attractive about the Northeast.
 Maybe it's the weather, we get a lot of it.
-Maybe it's the people-- some say we can be a pretty grumpy lot.
+Maybe it's the people—some say we can be a pretty grumpy lot.
 There's definitely an edge and a way of looking at things that's unique to this part of the country.
-I think of lobsterman up in Maine, or harbormasters on Cape Cod.
+I think of lobstermen up in Maine, or harbormasters on Cape Cod.
 I think of punks in South Boston, and waitresses in Worcester.
-These are the cowboys of the north east.
-The ocean, the green mountains, the mill towns are the back drop.
-Cormac McCarthey eat your heart out!"
+These are the cowboys of the Northeast.
+The ocean, the green mountains, the mill towns are the backdrop.
+Cormac McCarthy eat your heart out!"

 Behind every recording project is a little story.
 We've arranged a few things on this page that help tell part of that story.